MAtt5816/Country-House-Restaurant-Webpage-backend-version-in-PHP/README.md

 * JavaScript with JQuery 3.6.0

 ## Setup
-Extract all files in the root directory of the web server or open on your own computer by opening the HTML file in a browser.
+Extract all files to the root directory of the php server and import .sql file to your empty database on this server.

 ## License
 You can use this repository to learn how to write web pages and preview the code.
 It is forbidden to  commercial use this repository in whole or in part, or to publish it on your own websites.

 ## Inspiration
-The project was created to pass the laboratory part of the Fundamentals of Web Applications course at the Faculty of Computer Science at Lublin University of Technology.
+The project was created on the basis of the "[A COUNTRY HOUSE RESTAURANT WEBPAGE](https://github.com/MAtt5816/Country-House-Restaurant-Webpage)" project in order to pass the laboratory part of the Web Application Programming course at the Faculty of Computer Science at Lublin University of Technology.